-In a range of countries and economies, the reading and understanding of electronic texts is assessed in a 40-minute test.
-The test units are arranged in six clusters of 20 minutes each.
-Two clusters are placed in a booklet, according to a rotated design, so the test material consists of six booklets with two clusters each.
-Every student taking part in the computer-based assessment is given one of the six booklets to work on.
-For the paper-and-pencil assessment as well as the computerised assessment, knowledge and skills are assessed through units consisting of a stimulus (e.g. text, table, chart, figures, etc.) followed by a number of tasks associated with this common stimulus.
+For the paper-and-pencil assessment as well as the computerised assessment, knowledge and skills were assessed through units consisting of a stimulus (e.g. text, table, chart, figures, etc.) followed by a number of tasks associated with this common stimulus.
 This is an important feature, allowing questions to go into greater depth than if each question were to introduce a wholly new context.
 It allows time for the student to digest material that can then be used to assess multiple aspects of performance.

 Results from PISA have been reported using scales with an average score of 500 and a standard deviation of 100 for all three domains, which means that two-thirds of students across OECD countries scored between 400 and 600 points.
 These scores represent degrees of proficiency in a particular domain.
 Reading literacy was the major domain in 2000, and the reading scales were divided into five levels of knowledge and skills.
-The main advantage of this approach is that it describes what students can do by associating the tasks with levels of difficulty.
-Additionally, results were also presented through three subscales of reading: retrieving information, interpreting texts, and reflection and evaluation.
+The main advantage of this approach is that it is useful for describing what substantial numbers of students can do with tasks at different levels of difficulty.
+Additionally, results were also presented through three aspect subscales of reading: accessing and retrieving information, integrating and interpreting texts, and reflecting and evaluating texts.
 A proficiency scale was also available for mathematics and science, though without levels therefore recognising the limitation of the data from minor domains.
-PISA 2003 built upon this approach by specifying six proficiency levels for the mathematics scale, following a similar approach to what was done in reading.
-There were four subscales in mathematics: space and shape, change and relationships, guantity, and uncertainty.
+PISA 2003 built upon this approach by specifying six proficiency levels for the mathematics: space and shape, change and relationships, quantity, and uncertainty.
 In a similar manner, the reporting of science in PISA 2006 specified six proficiency levels for the science scale.
-The three subscales in science related to identifying scientific issues, explaining phenomena scientifically and using scientific evidence.
+The three competency subscales in science related to identifying scientific issues, explaining phenomena scientifically and using scientific evidence.
 Additionally, country performance was compared on the bases of knowledge about science and knowledge of science.
-The three main areas of knowledge of science were physical systems, living systems and earth and space systems.
-PISA 2009 will be the first time that reading literacy will be re-assessed as a major domain, and will provide trend results for all three domains of reading, mathematics and science.
+The three main areas of knowledge of science were physical systems and earth and space systems.